Codes Dictionary

 4.2.3.
 Factor Income

-Factor income measures income inequality before any redistribution (be it through social insurance of social assistance).
-We prefer to avoid this concept for international comparisons because in general the elderly population has near-zero facto income so that factor income can be very sensitive to the age structure of the population.
+Factor income measures income inequality before any redistribution (be it through social insurance or social assistance).
+We prefer to avoid this concept for international comparisons because, in general, the elderly population has near-zero facto income, so that factor income can be very sensitive to the population’s age structure.

 WID code description ranking variable